Lungmen Nuclear Power Plant: Unit 1 completion and 2014 referendum

 In April 2014, the government decided to halt construction.
 The first reactor was sealed after the completion of safety checks, and construction of the second reactor was halted.
 A final decision on whether to proceed with construction would be subject to another referendum.
 The ruling KMT stated the purpose of a new referendum was to have the people decide the plant's fate while weighing the consequences of not bringing a major power source on-line.
 Electricity prices are estimated to rise by 14–40%, and electricity rationing could be imposed as early as 2021.
 Completely cancelling the plant would force Taipower to book the construction budget as a total loss and force it into insolvency.

 Meanwhile, also in April 2014, the opposition DPP planned to introduce special legislation to bypass the provisions of the Referendum Act, allowing a simple majority vote (with no threshold of participation) to decide the plant's fate.
 Premier Jiang Yi-huah cited the prior 2000 precedent when construction was interrupted by executive order which was later ruled unconstitutional as the reason why he rejected the proposed special legislation.
 The Executive Yuan stated the plant could start operations if the referendum on halting construction was not held, assuming safety tests were passed first.
 Former DPP chairman Lin Yi-hsiung went on a hunger strike for two weeks to oppose continued construction, reflecting a popular poll, which favored lowering the threshold of participation and opposed continued construction.

 The proposed Kao referendum was rejected by the Executive Yuan Referendum Review Committee in August 2014, citing the language as confusing and contradictory, since the reason given for the referendum is in opposition to nuclear power, while the referendum itself asks to start a nuclear reactor, despite the referendum gathering more than 120,000 signatures.
 Undaunted, supporters of the Kao referendum vowed in October 2014 to initiate another referendum.
 That same month, Unit 1 completed the required safety tests before the start of operations.
 126 systems were tested including cooling, shutdown, containment, control and power generation.
 Minister of Economic Affairs Chang Chia-juch said, "Passing the rigorous review illustrates the high standards of care invested in the design and construction of the facility."

-Past polls in Taiwan have showed more support for nuclear power among educated than uneducated people.
+Past polls in Taiwan have shown more support for nuclear power among educated than uneducated people.
 The China Times poll taken in 2000 showed 60% support among those with higher degrees, and only 40% among those with only primary education.